salesforcecli/plugin-packaging/messages/package_install.md

 To install or upgrade a package, specify a specific version of the package using the 04t package ID.
 The package and the version you specified installs in your default target org unless you supply the username for a different target org.

-When upgrading an unlocked package, include --upgrade-type value to specify whether any removed components, are deprecated or deleted.
-To delete components that can be safely deleted and deprecate the others, specify --upgrade-type Mixed (the default).
-To deprecate all removed components, specify --upgrade-type DeprecateOnly.
-To delete all removed components, except for custom objects and custom fields, that don't have dependencies, specify --upgrade-type Delete.
+When upgrading an unlocked package, include the --upgrade-type value to specify whether any removed components are deprecated or deleted.
+To delete components that can be safely deleted and deprecate the others, specify "--upgrade-type Mixed" (the default).
+To deprecate all removed components, specify "--upgrade-type DeprecateOnly".
+To delete all removed components, except for custom objects and custom fields, that don't have dependencies, specify "--upgrade-type Delete".
 (Note: This option can result in the loss of data that is associated with the deleted components.)
-The default is Mixed.

 # examples